isosphere/multifractal-asset-model/README.md

 I have found this model very challenging to understand and implement from the texts available, hopefully this code helps others that are similarily inclined.

+Currently requires my own fork of the czt package due to an incompatibility with current rust versions.

 Code was written with https://github.com/Deckstar/Multifractal-Model-of-Asset-Returns-MMAR-for-Thesis as a closely studied reference to keep parity with output.